What Does Prorated Mean?

 - Mid-month plan cancellations or activations

-By implementing prorated billing for your business, you will keep customers happy because they are being charged fairly for the services they receive.
+By implementing prorated billing for your business, you will charge your customers fairly for the services they receive.
+Billing them fairly keeps them happy and your business thriving!